I Love It (Lil Pump and Kanye West song): Commercial performance

+"I Love It" debuted at number one in New Zealand and the Canadian Hot 100, while in Finland and Sweden, the song had its first week at a lower top-20 position before going to number one the next week.
+In Norway and Denmark, it started in the top-ten before going to number two the following week.
+It was blocked from the number-one position by "In My Mind" by Dynoro and Gigi D'Agostino in Norway, and "Love Someone" by native Lukas Graham in Denmark.

 In the United States, the song debuted at number six on the US Billboard Hot 100, making it Kanye West's 17th top-ten song and Lil Pump's second top ten on the chart.
 On May 16, 2019, "I Love It" was certified double Platinum by the Recording Industry Association of America (RIAA) for selling over two million units in the United States.

 In the United Kingdom, "I Love It" debuted at number three on the UK singles chart.
 It serves as Kanye West's first single to reach the top five since 2015 collaboration "FourFiveSeconds" with Rihanna and Paul McCartney, as well as his 19th top-ten song and Lil Pump's very first top ten on the chart.
 The single was certified Gold in the UK on December 14, 2018, by the British Phonographic Industry (BPI).

-In Canada, the song debuted at number one on the Canadian Hot 100, making it West's third and Lil Pump's first number-one single.